-Housing Authority of Lancaster is a public housing agency in Lancaster, South Carolina.
-As of October 17th, 2018, Housing Authority of Lancaster has 1 waiting lists that are open now or opening soon.
+Housing Authority of Lancaster is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Family Self-Sufficiency programs.
+As of May 27th, 2022, Housing Authority of Lancaster has 1 waiting lists that are open now or opening soon.

 Housing Authority of Lancaster serves Lancaster.

-As of 10/17/2018, it is not known if Housing Authority of Lancaster is aborbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
+As of 05/27/2022, it is not known if Housing Authority of Lancaster is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, Housing Authority of Lancaster manages 232 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Housing Authority of Lancaster manages 235 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 8% having issued approximately 29 vouchers in the past year.
 The average voucher holder has received housing benefits for 7 years and 11 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 47 months on the waiting list1.